usnistgov/800-63-3/sp800-63c/sec8_security.md

 *This section is informative.*

 Since the federated authentication process involves coordination between multiple components, including the CSP which now acts as an IdP, there are additional opportunities for attackers to compromise federated identity transactions.
-This section summarizes many of the attacks and their mitigations that are applicable when federation is being used.
+This section summarizes many of the attacks and their mitigations that are applicable to federation.

 ### 8.1 Federation Threats